 A Fundamental Truth About Search Engine Optimization

-A high-level SEO campaign, executed by an experienced lawyer SEO expert, is absolutely the best investment anyone can make in the growth of their practice, BUT… you need to be committed to the long-term vision of the successful business that you want to build.
+A high-level SEO campaign, executed by an experienced lawyer SEO expert, is absolutely the best investment any attorney can make in the growth of your legal practice, BUT… you need to be committed to the long-term vision of the successful firm you’re trying to build.

 Because in the short-term (the first 6-12 months) you’re going to invest in the campaign without a lot to show for it in terms of increased revenue, or more new clients.
 Google makes it difficult to rank at the top of search results for a reason, several reasons actually.

 Search engines are in the user experience business, and they give a lot weight to sites that were ranking the top spots before you decided to join in the fight.
 You’re the new kid on the block, and the algorithm doesn’t know if it can trust you to satisfy searchers needs yet.

-However, once your campaign has produced the rankings you set out to achieve, the ROI from all the phone calls and online leads coming in should make your lawyer SEO campaign extremely profitable.
+However, once your SEO efforts have produced the rankings you set out to achieve, the ROI from all the phone calls and online leads coming in should make your lawyer SEO campaign extremely profitable.

 Factors That Affect Timeframe For Results From SEO: